SCIENCE: What are Quantum Computers?

 Differences between a Classical Computer and a Quantum Computer?

 All classical computers are dependent on transistors: acting as the ‘switch’ and ‘memory’ units of computers.
 Computers use binary —digits 0 and 1– to store information.
 The 0 and 1 digits used in binary are like the ‘on’ and ‘off’ state of a transistor.
 The computer uses a sequence of bits to make sense of data we input and follow instructions; the transistor acts as a ‘processor’.
 This is how every computer works today from laptops, to cellphones, televisions, smartwatches, etc. As we enter more data, we need more information to be stored; there is a need for more zeroes and ones and transistors to process them.
+The latest mechanical keyboards are available at qwertybro.
 As computers are limited to only doing one thing at a time, it takes them longer to solve more complex problems.
 This leaves many complex problems unsolved, which brings us to Quantum Computing.

 In quantum computers, things are different.
 They use quantum bits (qubits) instead of bits.
 Using ‘superposition’ qubits can represent a one or a zero at the same time, while classical computers can only represent either one or the other of these at a time.
 Using superposition two qubits could represent four scenarios at a time (consider one and zero just to be heads and tails).
 Therefore, they could process data in less time than classical computers.